kbram/image-chart/README.md

 [![](https://github.com/kbram/files/blob/main/image-chart.png)](https://github.com/kbram/files/blob/main/image-chart.png)

 This is different kind of graph representation of UI kit.
-It's fully worked on react Js.
+It's fully worked on react and Next Js.
 In here you can simply plot graph with binary values.
 Now package are 3 different kind of image is using, many images are adding soon.
 You can simply change back, text color attributes.

   <p align="right">(<a href="#top">back to top</a>)</p>